Getting In the Arena, Trying Reflexive Things

 Early backers → Ignition Event Attention → Traction & Momentum → Next Phase Funding & Monetization

 So that’s the plan.
-Time to build this media engine and prove that reflexivity – and a bit of “responsible degeneracy” – can build something special.
+Time to build this media engine and show that reflexivity – and a bit of “responsible degeneracy” – can build something special and for good.

 Jeff